-Skiing in The Three ValleysThe Three Valleys is an enormous French ski area, the biggest lift-linked ski area in the world, and home to the blockbuster resorts of Courchevel, Méribel and Val Thorens as well as less famous ones such as La Tania, Les Menuires and St Martin de Belleville.
+The Three Valleys (“Les Trois Vallées” in French) is the biggest lift-linked ski area in the world, and home to the blockbuster resorts of Courchevel, Méribel, Les Menuires and Val Thorens as well as less famous ones such as La Tania, Orelle and St Martin de Belleville.

 The Courchevel Valley

 The furthest east of the Three Valleys, the Courchevel valley is home to 6 different villages: Courchevel 1850m, Courchevel-Moriond 1650m, Courchevel-Village 1550m, Courchevel-La Tania 1400m, Courchevel-le Praz 1300m and the old village of Saint-Bon at 1100m.
 The higher villages used to be known just by their altitude (“Courchevel 1850″,” Courchevel 1650″, “Courchevel 1550” etc) but for some reason they were rebranded and given extra names like Moriond and Village, although not everyone uses them.
 As a general rule, the higher the village, the more expensive it will be, and accommodation is noticeably cheaper in Courchevel-le Praz than in Courchevel 1850.

 Courchevel La Tania is the most self-contained of the Courchevel villages, and has its own separate identity.
 Almost everyone calls it just La Tania rather than Courchevel La Tania, much to the annoyance of the Courchevel Marketing Department.
 We have therefore given it its own Ultimate-Ski resort review.

 The Meribel Valley